Highe-Stark/Git-Workflow/git_workflow.md

 * Fork

 ## Centralized Workflow
 Centralized management is quite similiar to SVN.
 We have a central repository.
+Every developer clone a copy locally and develop.
 All changes finally will be commited to central repository.

+# Git brenches
+Brench is quite powerful in Git, and it's a obvious difference from SVN

+* master
+* develop
+* release